-Answer: The test harness is the software and Tet data configured to test a piece of software under varying conditions to monitor the output with the expected outcome.
+Answer: The test harness is the software and test data configured to test a piece of software under varying conditions to monitor the output with the expected outcome.

-Answer: Test closure is a note prepared by Testing team before ending testing which has a number of test cases tested, no. of test cases not tested., no. of errors found, no, of errors closed successfully, no. of errors not closed or fixed., no. of errors rejected, etc.
+Answer: Test closure is a note prepared by the testing team before ending testing that has a number of test cases tested, number of test cases not tested, number of errors found, number of errors closed successfully, number of errors not closed or fixed, numbers of errors rejected, and so on.

-Question: What are the activities of Test closure in Software Testing?
+22. What are the activities of test closure in software testing?

-- Handing over of testbed elements to respective persons especially maintenance and support staff.
+- Handing over testbed elements to respective persons, especially maintenance and support staff.
 Also, known errors should be communicated to them.

 - Lessons learned while testing should be documented for future releases and projects and learning passed on to respective persons.

-- Archive the necessary results, logs, documents, and scripts, etc in CMS (Configuration management system).
+- Archive the necessary results, logs, documents, and scripts, and so on in CMS (Configuration management system).